-My work often explores texture, contrast, in addition to tactility inviting audiences to engage through touch, sound, and physical presence.
+My work explores; texture, contrast, in addition to tactility inviting audiences to engage through touch, sound, and physical presence.
 It came to my attention that photography can’t be experienced by everyone, why is this a thing ?
 Any ‘art’ should be adaptive to the audience, period.
 I find my way around the world with my hands and feet.

 Artist statement